 Disregarding the possibility that the victims or somebody else on site might actually stop the killings, one constraint lies in morals.
 Whether moral principles are based on the value of human life or on some other values, they establish strict no-nos.
 Such informal prohibitions used to be tightly but peacefully enforced by families and by religion.
 The breakdown of both institutions must have something to do with the rise of the young mass killer.
 Perhaps a contributing factor has been the rapid pace of disrupting change (in both the West and China).

-Many mass killers often appear to be losers.
+Many mass killers appear to be losers.
 Of course, losers have always been around and will always be.
 But they used to be more respectful of ambient opinion and morals, for better and for worse—and certainly for better if they had killing impulses.
-Perhaps they also had more problems procuring the means of ostentatious crimes such as a gun and a car, not to mention free time for dirty thinking and planning after the requirements of physical survival have been met.
-The homeless, the beggar and many of the working poor still don’t have the tools to commit mass murders; many other losers seem able to acquire them.
+Perhaps they also had more problems procuring the means of ostentatious crimes such as a gun and a car, not to mention free time for dirty thinking and planning after the requirements of physical survival had been met.
+The homeless, the beggar, and many of the working poor still don’t have the tools to commit mass murders; many other losers seem able to acquire them.

-Another factor preventing a deranged person from committing an ostentatious public crime, be it the burning of a temple like Erostratus did in 356 B.C. or a school mass murder, might be found in the vague notion of culture.
-I take culture in its learned meaning, not in the all-encompassing, black-box sense that sociologists have given to it.
+Another factor preventing a deranged person from committing an ostentatious public crime, be it the burning of a temple as Erostratus did in 356 B.C. or a school mass murder, might be found in the vague notion of culture.
+I take culture in its learned meaning, not in the all-encompassing, black-box sense that sociologists have given it.
 When one has culture, that is, knows bridges between oneself and the adventure of mankind, one attributes to one’s own life too much value to end it with an infamous suicide.
-If this hypothesis is true, it would go some way towards explaining why the most culture-heavy countries of Europe (France, Italy, Spain, Greece…) seem to better avoid senseless mass murders against innocent victims.
+If this hypothesis is true, it would go some way toward explaining why the most culture-heavy countries of Europe (France, Italy, Spain, Greece…) seem to better avoid senseless mass murders against innocent victims.

 Whatever the missing constraints that now prevent young men (for these are the perpetrators) from committing such crimes, there is obviously something very wrong with our societies.
 And this has little to do with the availability of guns.